Invasion of the Killer Mosquitoes

 Malaria and yellow fever have occurred in North America; there was an outbreak of the latter disease in Philadelphia in 1793 that killed 100 people.
 Today, two thirds of the United States are in yellow fever danger zones.
 That sounds alarming but the odds of contracting the disease with a 40 percent fatality rate are extremely low.

-During the building of the Rideau Canal in Ottawa, Canada between 500 and 600 workers died from malaria.
+During the building of the Rideau Canal in Ottawa, Canada in the early 19th century between 500 and 600 workers died from malaria.
 There are still about 500 cases of malaria across Canada each year.

 Recently, a disease that had never been heard of before appeared in North America.